Learn how to create an Amazon ECS Linux task for the Fargate launch type - Amazon Elastic Container Service

 Important

 The security group you select when creating a service with your task definition must have port 80 open for inbound traffic.
 Add the following inbound rule to your security group.
-For information about how to create a security group, see Add rules to your security group in the Amazon EC2 User Guide for Linux Instances.
+For information about how to create a security group, see Create a security group for your Amazon EC2 instance in the Amazon EC2 User Guide.

 • Type: HTTP